Shopping bag

 1. Stress Less About Bedtime

 You might think the best way to get your sleep back on track is to get militant about bedtime, but not so fast.
 “Our internal body clock – or circadian rhythm – thrives on routine, and having a consistent waking time is helpful for this.
 If we vary this time, with long lie-ins at the weekend to ‘catch up’, this can lead to problems with sleeping the following week; we call this ‘social jet lag’,” explains Dr Schaedel.
 “However, I don’t always recommend a set bedtime; forcing ourselves to bed if we don’t feel sleepy can actually lead to sleep problems.”
 Remember the last time you tried to give yourself an early night, only to find yourself lying there – still awake – hours later?
-Precisely.
 Instead, carry out your night time skincare routine, and let your mind tell you when it's ready for bed.

 Read More: How to dress a bed made for dreaming